 The two courses included in one stream are offered in a sequence.
-Depending on the stream, the courses in the Spring semester may have pre-requisites on the material studied in the corresponding course in the Fall semester.
+Depending on the stream, the courses in the spring semester may have pre-requisites on the material studied in the corresponding course in the fall semester.
 Although there are no formal pre-requisites, the students before registering for the first time in the Spring semester should contact the PDEEC Scientific Committee to validate her/his registration.

-3.3 Individual Topics
+3.3 Seminars and Individual Topics

-Individual Topics 1 and 2 are two special courses that prepare students to initiate their research work.
-During Individual Topics 1, students attend a set of technical and non-technical seminars (see section 5.3 to see the seminars offered in 2007-2008) together with a special topic under the supervision of a faculty member.
+Seminars and Individual Topics are two courses that prepare students to initiate their research work.
+During Seminars, students attend a set of technical and non-technical seminars (see section 5.2 to see the seminars offered in 2007-2008) together with a special topic under the supervision of a faculty member.
 Early in the semester, students must engage in conversations with the faculty and choose the thesis supervisor, who must be appointed by the Scientific Committee.

-During Individual Topic 2 with the help of the selected supervisor, students must define the scope and topic of the research.
+During Individual Topic with the help of the selected supervisor, students must define the scope and topic of the research.
 This typically consists in identifying the state-of-the-art material, and developing a research plan that must be submitted as a Thesis Research Plan (TRP).